Last Updated Jan 28, 2019

 Some health experts also believe that consuming ferments like water and milk kefir, with probiotic supplements helps to aid in their assimilation.
 We use the powder from probiotic capsules when making cultured vegetables, like kimchi, as well as cultured seed cheeses.

-When comparing beneficial properties of water kefir vs milk kefir, milk kefir can offer a significantly higher number of probiotic strains than water-based kefirs.
+When comparing the beneficial properties of water kefir vs milk kefir, milk kefir can offer a significantly higher number of probiotic strains than water-based kefirs.
 The average amount for milk kefir is between 30-50 as opposed to about 10-15 from the tibicos varieties.
 Water kefir however is identified to contain more strains than that of cultured yogurt and kefir made from powder starters.

 Generally, milk kefir is better for those recovering from a candida infection, whereas water kefir may potentially contain sugar content if not completely fermented.